LizGoro90/db-tour/tutorials/queries/01/README.md

 );
 ```

-Create a `Book` struct to represent one element from that table and add fields
+In this case, we need to create a `Book` struct that represents an item from such
-representing columns:
+table and the fields accompanying it:

 ```go
 type Book struct {